nats-io/jetstream-leaf-nodes-demo/README.md

 12:25:50 Published 11 bytes to "cnc"
 ```

-In each leaf node cluster I want a stream named recv-cnc that is a mirror of the cnc stream.
+In each leaf node cluster I want a stream named `recv-cnc` that is a mirror of the `cnc` stream.
-The `output` option causes `nats` to store the settings in a file named `recv-cnc`
+The `output` option causes `nats` to store the settings in a file named `recv-cnc`.

 ```txt
 > nats --context=hub stream add recv-cnc --mirror cnc --replicas 3 --output recv-cnc